 🗺️ Route: Make your way into the park and let the winding paths lead you.

-3. Hiking the Lage & Hoge Bergse Bos
+3. Hike the Lage & Hoge Bergse Bos

-The two forests offer space for all sorts of activities from mountain biking, roller skating, climbing, and canoeing to golf.
-You may not be able to enjoy everything during a single hike, but luckily, there are camping sites which you can stay at if you wish to enjoy this piece of nature for longer than a day.
+The two forests offer space for all sorts of activities, from mountain biking, roller skating, climbing, and canoeing to golf.
+You may not be able to enjoy everything during a single hike, but luckily, there are camping sites you can stay at, if you wish to enjoy this lovely piece of nature for longer than a day.

 If you’re feeling extra adventurous, you can also combine your explorations of Lage and Hoge Bergse Bos with a walk around the Zevenhuizerplas.
 On a warm sunny day, leave the shade of the forest trees and stroll along the river Rotte instead.
 You’ll see plenty of cheerful Dutchies sunbathing on their boats.